6 Things Process Servers Can't Do

 Process servers have a difficult job — not just in the nature of attempting service alone, but in staying current with federal and state regulations, which are often changing, especially with updates to current technology.
 Process servers always do the best job they can to stay apprised of the updated legislation.
 Most join local civil process service associations or online industry groups to help stay current with the ever-changing laws.

-ServeNow.com is a trusted network of local, pre-screened process servers.
-To find a professional process server on ServeNow.com, please do a search for a city or zip code or call (877) 737-8366.
+ServeNow is the trusted network of process servers.
+To find a professional process server, search for a city or zip code.